-Join us | on
+Follow us on

 Weddings At St Martin’s

-A portal is an opening into participating in the life of the St Martin’s community.
-Worship, either on Sunday mornings or weekdays is a large portal into participation in the life of St Martin’s.
-For those for whom Episcopal worship is presently a step too far, other portals invite you into association with activities that might interest you as a member of the neighborhood and the wider community that surrounds St Martin’s.
+A portal is an opening into participating in the life of the St. Martin’s community.
+Worship, either on Sunday mornings or weekdays is a large portal into participation in the life of St. Martin’s.
+For those for whom Episcopal worship is presently a step too far, other portals invite you into association with activities that might interest you as a member of the neighborhood and the wider community that surrounds St. Martin’s.

 - Cloak Ministry.
 The Cloak provides provides clothing, footwear, and toiletry items for the homeless shelters in Providence.
-Both the goose and the cloak are symbols of St Martin, monk and bishop of Tours, 397 A.D.
+The Cloak accepts monetary, clothing, and toiletry donations.
+In particular need are jeans for men.
+Both the goose and the cloak are symbols of St. Martin, monk and bishop of Tours, 397 A.D.